HTML5 - Overview

 Server-Sent Events − HTML5 introduces events which flow from web server to the web browsers and they are called Server-Sent Events (SSE).

 Audio & Video − You can embed audio or video on your webpages without resorting to third-party plugins.

 Geolocation − Now visitors can choose to share their physical location with your web application.

 Microdata − This lets you create your own vocabularies beyond HTML5 and extend your web pages with custom semantics.

 HTML5 is designed, as much as possible, to be backward compatible with existing web browsers.
-New features build on existing features and allow you to provide fallback content for older browsers.
+Its new features have been built on existing features and allow you to provide fallback content for older browsers.

-If you are not familiar with any previous version of HTML, I would recommend to go through our HTML Tutorial before you explore further concepts of HTM5.
+If you are not familiar with any previous version of HTML, I would recommend that you go through our HTML Tutorial before exploring the features of HTML5.